All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take a gummy multivitamin on GLP-1?

-Gummy vitamins are fine if that is what you can tolerate.
+Gummy vitamins are fine if that's what you can tolerate.
 Be aware that they often contain less of certain nutrients than tablet or capsule forms, and they add a small amount of sugar.
 Check that your gummy provides adequate B12, D, and iron.

 How long should I take supplements during GLP-1 treatment?

 Continue supplements throughout your entire treatment and during the maintenance phase after stopping.
-Nutrient needs remain elevated during any period of caloric restriction and weight loss.
+Nutrient needs remain improved during any period of caloric restriction and weight loss.

 We Build Your Complete Supplement Plan